IleelI/tempest/README.md

 ## Features ✨
 * Use geolocation to get most accurate weather for your location
-* Save your favorite locations to get them in a blink of an eye
+* Save your favorite locations to get forecast for them in a blink of an eye
-* See detailed weather maps for current location
+* See detailed weather statistics for current location
 * Use settings to change displayed units
 * Register/Login